Jaynil1611/LevelZero/Readme.md

   This CLI quiz app is aimed to check your knowledge about myself.
 It has 5 questions related my personal choices and things which I do everyday.
 The quiz is hosted using [Repl.it](https://repl.it/)

   Check out this interesting CLI quiz here:

   Play Quiz: [Do_You_Know_Me](https://repl.it/@Jaynil/DoYouKnowJaynil?embed=1&output=1)

   Quiz Code: [Github](https://github.com/Jaynil1611/LevelZero/blob/master/LevelZero_Assignments/Do_You_Know_Jaynil.js)

-  Note: Click the green play button on the bottom right of your screen.
+  Note: Click the green play button on the bottom right of your screen to play the quiz.

   ### Screenshots
   ![Quiz1_1](https://github.com/Jaynil1611/LevelZero/blob/master/screenshots/Quiz1_1.png)